Abortion pill opponents urge US appeals court to allow ban

 Federal appeals courts normally assign cases to three-judge panels.
 Twelve of the 16 5th Circuit judges who hear cases are Republican appointees.

+The court could rule any time after briefs are due Wednesday afternoon.

+Separately, the Biden administration on Wednesday proposed new privacy protections to prevent women's health information from being used to investigate or sue people who obtain or facilitate abortions.

-The case is Alliance for Hippocratic Medicine et al v FDA et al, 5th U.S. Circuit Court of Appeals, No. 23-10362.
+The abortion pill case is Alliance for Hippocratic Medicine et al v FDA et al, 5th U.S. Circuit Court of Appeals, No. 23-10362.

 Texas judge in abortion pill lawsuit often rules for conservatives